In this post, we will look at all cabin grades available onboard the Norwegian Epic.

 The Norwegian Epic’s cabins are some of the most controversial.

-The bathroom design is unlike any other and I personally quite liked it, lots of people don’t though so make sure you’re happy with the below before booking.
+The bathroom design is unlike any other I have ever seen.
+Personally, I quite liked it – lots of people don’t, though, so make sure you’re happy with the below before booking.

 We will also look at cabins to avoid.

-The Norwegian Epic was built in 2009 and the cabins have remained largely unchanged during this time.
+The Norwegian Epic was built in 2009, and the cabins remained largely unchanged.

 How Many Cabins Are on The Norwegian Epic?

-The Norwegian Epic has 1912 cabins, 128 of which are studio cabins designed for solo cruisers.
+The Norwegian Epic has 1912 cabins, Including 128 studio cabins designed for solo cruisers.
 75 of the cabins are located in the Haven.

-For a cruise ship to have over 100 solo cabins is incredibly high.
-On many cruise ships, you’ll find as little as 10-20 solo cabins.
+For a cruise ship to have over a hundred solo cabins is incredibly unusual.
+On many cruise ships, you’ll find as little as ten to twenty solo cabins.

 The Bathrooms on The Norwegian Epic Have a Unique Design